Rexayo/mograph.gallery/README.md

 ### Sign Up

 This link launches a modal with fields to create a username and passowrd.

 ### Login

-This link launches a modal with fields to enter a  username and  passowrd.
+This link launches a modal with fields to enter in a username and passowrd.

 ### Features Left to Implement

-- Buttons that provides additional features useful to design such as creating a colour from a set of selected videos.
+- A buttons that provides a colour palette from the unique to each video.
-- Add an option to shuffle the videos based similar colours.
-- Add user specific collections, enabling users to create unique  collection of videos which can be help when doing research for specific projects..
+- Add user specific collections, enabling users to create folders of videos unique to their needs, this will be useful for personalized curation.

 ## Technologies Used